 Cultivating Healthy Relationships And Love From Others

 Healthy relationships thrive with equality, warmth, interdependence, respect, trust, playfulness, and honesty.
 These relationships can be extremely helpful to someone recovering from addiction, as they offer support and other valuable benefits.
 Due to the quality of healthy relationships, we can feel nurtured and vulnerable to confide in our loved ones, friends and spouses with a feeling of safety.
 Healthy relationships can be created in many places, such as:

 - Religious functions

 - Treatment center activities

-Unhealthy relationships consist of turmoil, abuses of control, a lack of respect, fondness, or support, and other difficult characteristics.
+Unhealthy relationships consist of turmoil, abuses of control, a lack of respect, lack of fondness or support, and other difficult characteristics.
 Either party may lack value of one’s self or the other party and may put pressure on the other in attempts to control the relationship dynamics.
 As a result, strains of unhealthy relationships can cause frustration and emotional blockages to love.